towns-protocol/towns/servers/matrix-publickey-login-spec.md

 * "..." -- any other properties for the app.
 Ignored by the server.

 Implementer's notes:
-From the server's response, the client app should check the chainIDs list to make sure that the user has selected the correct blockchain network.
+From the server's response, the client app should check the ```chain_ids``` list to make sure that the user has selected the correct blockchain network.
 This gives the client a chance to show some UI to the user to switch to the right network if needed.

 ```json
 // Server's login flow response